UoB-COMSM0166/2025-group-14/README.md

 ##### NASA Task Load Index (TLX)

 The NASA TLX asks a user to rate the perceived workload of a system (i.e. how effortful it is to use the system) in 6 categories.
-The results of our evaluation are shown below.
+The results of our evaluation are shown below (raw data is given in Appendix 1).

 | TLX Question | W value | Sample size | Result significance (at p<0.5) |
 |---|---|---| ---|